Help Me Grow

 Center for Inclusive Child Care (CICC)

 The Center for Inclusive Child Care is a resource network supporting inclusive care for children in a community setting.
-They provide leadership, technical assistance, training, and consultation to early care and education providers, school age care providers, parents and other professionals working with children with special needs and those with challenging behaviors.
+They provide leadership, technical assistance, training, and consultation to early care and education providers, school age care providers, parents, and other professionals working to successfully include children with special needs or challenging behaviors, implement health and safety best practices, and support the unique needs of infants and toddlers.
 Call the CICC at 651-603-6265 or visit the CICC website.

 Family Home Visiting